wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 ### 4.1 Update the Kustomize structure to move the configmap configuration to the overlays folder

 It is common to have different application configuration between deployments such as **dev** and **staging**.
 In this lab, we use different DB2 application databases between the two configurations.
-For this reason , we want the configMap to be located in the Kustomize **overlays** folder, rather than the **base** where it is placed, by default, in the Transformation Advisor migration bundle.
+For this reason, we want the configMap to be located in the Kustomize **overlays** folder, rather than the **base** where it is placed, by default, in the Transformation Advisor migration bundle.

 For the lab, we have provided the updated file structure for you.
 You just need to run the commands below to update the migration bundle.